akhodakivskiy/VimFx/documentation/options.md

 ### Blacklist

-Space separated list of URLs where VimFx should automatically enter Insert mode.
+Space separated list of URLs where VimFx should automatically enter Ignore mode.

 Note that the URLs in the list must match the current URL _entirely_ for it to apply.
 Therefore it is easiest to always use the `*` wildcard (which matches zero or more characters).

+You might also want to read about the [Ignore mode `<s-f1>` command][s-f1].

+[s-f1]: commands.md#ignore-mode-s-f1

 ### Prevent autofocus